Tunecodes/Weathering-App/README.md

     Name: Tina Zhang
     Role: UI Designer, Time-Tracker, Reviewer
-    Issues to work on: create a web-page that is user friendly and visually attractive for users, schedule deadline and ensure each member complete their part before the due date, give weekly report on completed work and remaining tasks to do, regularly review the code and suggest improvements
+    Issues to work on: create a web-page that is user friendly and visually attractive for users, schedule deadline and ensure each member complete their part before the due date, regularly review code and suggest improvements

     Name: Jacob Rollins
     Role: Backend, Meetings Scheduler